Understanding Blockchains: Cryptography, distributed systems, and game theory at work

 Blockchains do the same thing for value.
 Instead of one company keeping a private ledger, thousands of computers around the world all maintain the same ledger simultaneously.
 Every computer has a complete copy.
 Every copy stays in sync.
 Every transaction is visible and verifiable.
 This means anyone, anywhere can transfer value using this ledger.

 This is where distributed systems come in.
-Distributed systems is the field of computer science focused on getting many independent computers to coordinate reliably.
+Distributed systems is a field of computer science focused on getting many independent computers to coordinate reliably.
 It's the same field that makes the internet work, ensuring that data find its way across the globe and that websites stay online even when individual servers fail.
 Blockchains use these techniques to ensure thousands of machines around the world stay synchronized without any central coordinator.
 If one computer goes offline or tries to cheat, the others keep running with the correct information.
 You don't have to trust any single party because the system is designed to function even when individual participants fail or act maliciously.

 In traditional finance, transactions are processed through layers of intermediaries.
 Each institution maintains its own ledger, and those ledgers must be reconciled with each other.
 This is why moving money between banks takes days and moving stocks between brokerages can take over a week.